Child Health Systems Programme Pre-School (CHSP Pre-School)

 Orthoptist vision screening (4-5 years)

 Vision screening is carried out by an orthoptist prior to school entry at 4-5 years of age.
-The results are recorded on a vision screening form [1.93mb].
-In some areas pre-school orthoptist vision screening has not been implemented as yet and children are screened on school entry.
+The results are recorded on a vision screening form [855 kb] and if required, a vision screening recall form [1 mb].

 The birth details form [1.45mb] is completed in the maternity unit before postnatal discharge.
-This form gathers information about the birth which may effect a child's subsequent health and development.
-Examples of information collected include: name; address; date of birth; sex; apgar score; problems during birth; method of delivery; birth weight and height.
-The birth details form is only used in some NHS Boards.
+This form gathers information about the birth which may affect a child's subsequent health and development.
+Examples of information collected include: name; address; date of birth; sex; Apgar score; problems during birth; method of delivery; birth weight and height.
+The birth details form is only used in a few NHS Boards.

 A recall review form [1.72mb] is generated by the system when a recall has been requested by a health care professional at a previous examination.
 A child may be recalled for an additional review if the examiner has any concerns regarding the child.
 For example, if the examiner has concerns about the child at 6-8 weeks they can request an additional review at a later date, which they specify.